Rejwan-Sharif/CallForAd/README.md

 Advertising Management System

 The Advertising Management System is a comprehensive web application that combines Spring Boot for the backend and Angular for the front end.
-The project's main goal is to simplify the process of managing and promoting advertisements, and catering to vendors, regular users, and administrators.
+The project's main goal is to simplify the process of managing and promoting advertisements and catering to vendors, regular users, and administrators.

 Key Features: